SAP-samples/teched2025-DT260/exercises/ex2/README.md

-# Exercise 2 - Create SAP Fiori ABAP RAP application for Flight Evaluation
+# Exercise 2 - Create SAP Fiori application with ABAP Cloud and RAP for Flight Evaluation

 In this exercise, we will create...